• Skip to primary navigation

 The second option – and the one I recommend – is to have your Dasher leave the order for you at the hospital lobby.
 Most hospitals have a drop-off area for food delivery orders – usually a shelf in the lobby area.
 In this scenario, the Dasher would leave your order on the shelf or drop-off area, then take a photo showing the location.
 This is the best way for both customers and Dashers.
 The Dasher gets to complete the order quickly and efficiently and the customer can pick up their order at their leisure.

-In the past, some customers would request Dashers bring up their order to their room or to a specific wing of the hospital.
+Another question you might have is will DoorDash deliver to a hospital room?
+In the past, some customers would request Dashers bring their order to their room or to a specific wing of the hospital.
 However, post-pandemic, very few – if any – hospitals allow Dashers to enter the hospital.
 It makes sense, as hospitals are full of sick people and it doesn’t make sense to allow random people to walk through a hospital.
-So if you are a customer and are expecting your Dasher to bring your food directly to your room, I’d think again, as they likely won’t be able to get into the hospital.
+Where I live, most hospitals do not permit Dashers to enter the hospital and require customers to either go to the lobby to pick up their order or have the Dasher leave the order at a designated spot.

 What You Should Do If You Have DoorDash Deliver To A Hospital